EvilBengt/ArduinoAlarmClock/Planning.md

 **Location: front**

 "On screen buttons".
-4 on each side of the display.
+4 on each side of the display matching the display's character rows.

+### Interactions

+* Press

+  Pressed and released quickly.

+* Short hold

+  Held for more than 1 sec but less than 2 sec.

+* Long hold

+  Held for more than 2 sec.

+Different osb modes can treat press and hold in different ways.

 ### Modes